Dublin

 The Board of AIMA is the competent authority to accept the responsibility of the Portuguese State for ‘assessing an application for international protection’ presented in another EU Member State.[68]
 In practice, asylum applicants returned under Dublin do not face relevant or systematic obstacles in accessing the asylum procedure and reception conditions following a transfer to Portugal.

-Before 2024, the previous asylum authority (SEF) informed CPR beforehand of the date of arrival, flight details, and medical reports (if applicable).
-Upon arrival at the airport, asylum applicants received a notification to present themselves at the asylum authoritiy’s premises in the following day(s) and were referred to reception entities for the provision of reception conditions.[66]
-According to CPR’s experience, practice in this regard has been irregular since the beginning of AIMA’s operations, and, even when CPR is informed in advance of the arrival of Dublin returnees, no other reports are provided.
+Before 2024, the previous asylum authority informed CPR beforehand of the date of arrival, flight details, and medical reports where applicable.
+Upon arrival at the airport, asylum applicants received a notification to present themselves at the asylum authority’s premises in the following day(s) and were referred to reception entities for the provision of reception conditions.[69]
+According to CPR’s experience, practice in this regard has been irregular since the beginning of AIMA’s operations.
+In 2025, CPR was not informed in advance of the arrival of Dublin returnees, and medical reports were only shared at the organisation’s request.

 In accordance with the Asylum Act, where the asylum applicant withdraws their application implicitly by disappearing or absconding for at least 90 days without informing AIMA, the file can be deemed closed by the Board of AIMA.[70]
 Notwithstanding, the applicant is entitled to reopen their asylum case by presenting themselves to AIMA at a later stage.
 In this case, the file is to be resumed at the exact stage where it was discontinued by the Board of AIMA.[71]